WBTI

 WBTI's transmitter is located south of Lexington off Gardener Line Road in Sanilac County.
 WBTI provides a rimshot signal to most of Port Huron, Marysville, and Sarnia, Ontario.

-The station's primary local competitors are Canadian counterpart CFGX-FM and mainstream AC WGRT in Port Huron.
+Programming

+WBTI broadcasts with a 2000's based, gold pop format, with select 90's and early 2010's as well and is positioned as "Port Huron's Hit Music".
+The format places WBTI between Canadian Top 40 station CFGX-FM and Port Huron mainstream AC station WGRT.
+WBTI for the past several years has flipped to a Christmas music format during the holidays.

 History

 WBTI went on the air in July 1991, owned by Timothy D. Martz of Martz Communications.
 Martz was a Canadian-born broadcaster with ambitions of purchasing or building a series of American radio stations near the border of the United States and Canada with the intent of providing quality radio that would also be of value to Canadian citizens, while at the same time not having to submit to the more rigid standards of programming required by the Canadian Radio-television and Telecommunications Commission (CRTC), and had already had success in another Michigan/Ontario border market - Sault Ste.
 Marie - with 99.5 Yes-FM.
 As Sarnia, Ontario was about 25 minutes southeast of Lexington, it fell into this category.

 Initially, the station boasted a contemporary hit radio format and the moniker "B96.9, The Killer Bee".
 Though licensed to Lexington, almost a half-hour north of Port Huron, the station maintained its studios and offices in downtown Port Huron, where it would compete with WPHM, WHLS, WSAQ, WIFN, and WGRT.

 However, Martz's ownership of the station would be brief, as the station was sold to Hanson Communications, licensee of WPHM, for $325,000 the following year.
 Hanson Communications had failed to acquire the construction permit for a new FM in Port Huron after a lengthy series of competitive hearings, and turned its interests towards acquiring WBTI.

 Satisfied with the Top 40 format already on the air, Hanson Communications opted to leave it alone at first, but the station gradually shifted in the winter of 1995 to a hot adult contemporary (AC) format, and since then, has shifted back and forth between this format and Top 40, dropping the "Killer Bee" moniker by the end of the 20th century.